AutoML: A Survey of the State-of-the-Art: Open Problems and Future Directions

 \subsection{Reproducibility}

-It is well known that a major challenge with ML is reproducibility.
-AutoML is no exception, especially for NAS, because most of the existing NAS algorithms still have many parameters that need to be set manually at the implementation level, but the original papers do not cover too much detail.
-For instance, Yang et al. \cite{nas_eval} experimentally demonstrate that the seed plays an important role in NAS experiments, while most NAS methods didn't mention the seed set by their experiments in the papers.
-Besides, huge resource consumption is another obstacle to reproduction.
-In this context, several NAS-Bench datasets are proposed, such as NAS-Bench-101 \cite{ying2019nasbench}, NAS-Bench-201 \cite{nasbench201}, and NAS-Bench-NLP \cite{nasbenchnlp}.
-These datasets allow NAS researchers to focus on the design of optimization algorithms without wasting a lot of time on model estimation.
+A major challenge with ML is reproducibility.
+AutoML is no exception, especially for NAS, because most of the existing NAS algorithms still have many parameters that need to be set manually at the implementation level; however, the original papers do not cover much detail.
+For instance, Yang et al. \cite{nas_eval} experimentally demonstrated that the seed plays an important role in NAS experiments; however, most NAS studies do not mention the seed set in the experiments.
+Besides, considerable resource consumption is another obstacle to reproduction.
+In this context, several NAS-Bench datasets have been proposed, such as NAS-Bench-101 \cite{ying2019nasbench}, NAS-Bench-201 \cite{nasbench201}, and NAS-Bench-NLP \cite{nasbenchnlp}.
+These datasets allow NAS researchers to focus on the design of optimization algorithms without wasting much time on the model evaluation.